 The salt in the air, the sound of the waves, the sand beneath my feet.
-Photographing seascapes is not only about the final photos, it’s about the whole experience.
+Seascape photography is not only about the final photos, it’s about the whole experience.
 I enjoy those times at the coast, even if sometimes I return empty-handed.

-Part one of this little series on photographing seascapes was about preparation.
-Now I go into the details of my typical seascape shoot.
+Part one of my seascape photography guide was about preparation.
+Now I go into the details of a typical seascape photo shoot.
 To really enjoy the time out and make the most of a photo trip there’s a few more things I can do right before and during the shoot.

 I really have to know my equipment and be able to operate it rather unconsciously.
 I should not have to think about technical stuff while in the field.
 This usually distracts me from the landscape around me and when shooting at the water’s edge distractions will often lead to damaged equipment.

-Knowledge of equipment comes from practise and the more photos I take the more second nature dialing in the correct exposure or adjusting filters becomes.
+Knowledge of equipment comes from practice and the more photos I take the more second nature dialing in the correct exposure or adjusting filters becomes.
 Besides that it’s important that I have inspected my equipment before heading out.
-When I plan a sunrise shoot for example, the evening before I will examine my filters, charge my batteries, test my headlamp, check the camera settings and pack my Satori.
+When I plan to do seascape photography at sunrise for example, the evening before I will examine my filters, charge my batteries, test my headlamp, check the camera settings and pack my NYA-EVO Fjord 60-c.

-I have another routine when I arrive at the coast: I put on my headlamp, belt the Terrascape Pouch with my filters, place some lens cloths* and a cable release in my pockets, a raincover goes over my backpack – then I head out.
+I have another seascape photography routine when I arrive at the coast: I put on my headlamp, belt the Terrascape Pouch with my filters, place some lens cloths* and a cable release in my pockets, a rain-cover goes over my backpack – then I head out.

 If the colorful sunrise doesn’t happen, I can embrace the gloomy mood of the blue hour and try my best to capture it.
-I can look for shapes, which emphasise this feeling of mystery.
-Had I had more time, I would have certainly come back a few more times to Wharariki beach above, but when travelling I sometimes have only one or two chances to capture a seascape.
+I can look for shapes, which emphasize this feeling of mystery.
+Had I had more time, I would have certainly come back a few more times to Wharariki beach above, but when traveling I sometimes only have one or two chances to photograph a seascape.
 And if things don’t fall into place the way I anticipated, this doesn’t mean I can’t create a good photograph.

 Timing and Patience

-It’s seldom that I get the photo I want with just one shot.
-Even if I capture it with the first photo I will usually take a few more just in case the light gets a bit better or the wave patterns become even more artistic.
+In seascape photography and also landscape photography in general it happens seldom that I get the photo I want with just one shot.
+Even if I capture it with the first try I will usually take a few more photos just in case the light gets a bit better or the wave patterns become even more artistic.
 It’s both timing and patience that leads to a good seascape photo.
-Timing is important to release the shutter at the correct moment.
-I try to anticipate the movement of incomming waves.
-Sometimes the best moment is just before a big wave breakes on the shore, sometimes when the water flows back to the sea.
+Timing is important in seascape photography in order to release the shutter at the correct moment.
+I try to anticipate the movement of incoming waves.
+Sometimes the best moment is just before a big wave breaks on the shore, sometimes when the water flows back to the sea.
 A combination of both might be perfect.

 To get the right timing I first watch the water and how the waves behave.
 There are beaches where the waves hit the shore very evenly.
 In other places I can encounter waves, which roll much farther up the beach from time to time.
 I should always be prepared for those in order to stay safe and keep my equipment dry.

-For the photo above I first observed the scene and saw that after some smaller waves often came a big one, which created a huge fountian of spray.
+For the photo above I first observed the scene and saw that after some smaller waves often a big one hit the shore and this created a huge fountain of spray.
 Patiently I waited after setting up my camera.
-I could already see this one building up down in the cauldron and I was ready to release the shutter just at the right moment.
+I could already see this wave building up down in the cauldron and I was ready to release the shutter just at the right moment.

-There are a few techniques, which help me get the seascape photos I want.
+There are a few seascape photography techniques, which help me get the seascape photos I want.
 First and quite obvious is to take a lot of photos.
-I often start with a quick focus-stack – focus front, click; focus back, click – and a bracketed exposure for the background.
-Then I focus to where the action is and for every wave that looks promising I take a photo, sometimes even a few.
-For very dynamic scenes it might help to use burst mode and fire away a couple of shots.
+I often start with a quick focus-stack – focus front, release; focus back, release – and a bracketed exposure sequence for the background.
+Then I focus on where the action is and for every wave that looks promising I take a photo, sometimes even a few.
+For very dynamic scenes it might help to use burst mode and fire away a couple of photos.
 To be honest I employ this mode very seldom because I hate sorting through the masses of photos it creates.

-If I use bracketing for seascapes, I make sure to set the sequence to 0, -, +.
+If I use bracketing for seascape photography, I make sure to set the sequence to 0, -, +.
 This way I take the main exposure exactly when I want to and the exposures for highlights and shadows follow.

-When you took photos on a beach what you might have noticed is the tripod sinking slowly into the sand.
+If you have ever taken photos on a beach what you might have noticed is the tripod sinking slowly into the sand.
 This happens especially, if water rushes around it.
-Ideally I find some rocks on which to position it but sometimes I have to place it right in the middle of the action.
+Ideally I find some rocks on which to position it, but sometimes I have to place it right in the middle of the action.
 It’s important that I first extend the lower portion of the legs.
 This is always advisable before placing the tripod in the sand to keep the locks clean.
 But how can I stabilize it properly so the longer exposures are not blurred?

 It took me some time to find a working solution.
 It’s very simple though.
 I just push the tripod legs into the sand until there’s no more movement.
 Often half of the lower leg portion gets submerged in the sand.
 But the tripod will sink no longer.
-Care has to be taken with rogue waves, I have to be still able to retrieve the tripod fast.
+Care has to be taken with rogue waves.
+I have to still be able to retrieve the tripod fast in case such larger waves rush up the shore.
 So I’m always prepared for it.

-The steps I talked about in this article and the last one are a process I follow to get the most out of a photography trip.
+The steps I talked about in this and the last article are a process I follow to get the most out of a seascape photography trip.
 But to really come away with some awesome photos, nothing beats passion for what you’re doing and the experience that comes from years of practice.

 * This is an Amazon Affiliate-Link.
 If you use it to buy something, I’ll get a little commission from Amazon